ClementRepository/TerraformforAbsoluteBeginners/01-Project 1 WSL/InstallWSL.md

 5. You'll need to restart your computer after installing.
 6. Go to the search bar again, type "store", click microsoft store.
 7. In the next search bar, type "ubuntu", select it, and press get.
-8. Go to your Windows searc hbar and type ubuntu, and start it.
+8. Go to your Windows searchbar and type ubuntu, and start it.
 It will ask you to set up a username and password.
 9. Go to the Project 2 folder in this repository to learn how to install Tabby Terminal for the next tasks.